dfrechdev/create-apex-js-app/README.md

 npx create-apex-js-app <app-name> --template <templateName>
 ```

 The template name can either be a npm package or a github repository.
-Below are all examples of possible calls with the template option:
+Below are examples of possible calls with the template option:

 ```bash
 # load the template from the npm package apexjs-template-my-lib